 Significant progress stems from small but regular steps.
 Find 20 or 25 minutes every second day each week and do some activities that involve Italian.

 Mesure your time using the Pomodoro Technique.
 What is it?
 It is a twenty-five-minute timer that you can install on your phone or desktop.
 It works brilliantly.
 Why?
 Twenty-five minutes is not too much, and not little.
 It is the right amount of time I can keep my focus on something without any interruption.
 When 25 minutes are gone, the bell rings, and you know what, I am not overwhelmed.
 I close the books looking forward to the next 25-minute session.

-Please make some time to create a realistic Italian learning tracker and stick to it.
-I always recommend my students not to plan many things but setting realistic and achievable goals to achieve.
-Choose one or two of the ideas, one Italian resource at a time, make a learning plan and stick to it for at least two months.
-Consistency and planning make wonders when it comes to efficient language learning.
+Take some time to create a realistic Italian learning tracker and stick to it.
+I always recommend my students not to plan many things but to set realistic and achievable goals.
+Don’t make a salad of all the possible language applications or textbooks.
+Select one good content/teacher/program and stick to it for a while.

 Tandem also has a feature that allows you to meet native Italian speakers in your area.

 4. Join or start an Italian language meetup group in your city

 What is Meetup?
 Meetup is a worldwide community of people who meet because they like the same things, like hiking, coding or learning Italian.
 Many Italian language meetings happen already in many major cities worldwide.
 All you need to do is look for one in your area and show up for the event.

 I like meetups because they offer native Italian speakers and Italian learners the chance to come together and share the language in a social environment.
 Answering impromptu questions and practicing your Italian while sipping a glass of wine is by far one of the best ways to take your Italian to the next level.